 By trying to push through more material than the flow rate allows, you will end up with under-extrusion.
 The balance between temperature and the speed of filament passing through your printer to the extrusion point should not be pushed to extremes.
 There must always be a good balance between the two.

 It is true that with a higher temperature, you can print faster.
 Conversely, while using a lower temperature; the movement speed must be reduced to achieve the optimal extrusion.
-I’m sure you see where creating the right balance comes into the picture.

 You are right, we already talked about under extrusion previously when going through the nozzle temperature and movement speed.
 Nonetheless, under-extrusion can also be caused due to other factors that are a little trickier.
 Because the previous causes would have had straightforward solutions, we discarded them first.